sagemath/trac_to_gh/Issue 4410.md

 # Issue 4410: [with patch, needs review] Map.__pow__ should return identity for power 0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4410

 Original creator: burcin